Species: Ursus americanus

-Upon arriving at the LTB ranch, Sugar Bear was neutered, had a dental check up, and spent several weeks adjusting to his own “bedroom” in the habitat.
-He was closely monitored and kept in quarantine until he was ready to meet the other rescued bears (Liberty, Blossom, and Delilah), a process known as “natural integration.”
-He was slow to venture out of his room because, for the previous five years, he had known only the concrete floor and small surroundings of his Ohio cage.
+Upon arriving Lions Tigers & Bears, Sugar Bear was neutered, had a dental check up, and spent several weeks adjusting to his own "bedroom" in our shared black bear habitat.
+He was closely monitored and kept in quarantine until he was ready to meet the other rescued bears sharing his new home, a process known as "natural integration."
+Sugar Bear was slow to venture out of his bear bedroom at first because, for the previous five years, he had known only the concrete floor and small surroundings of his Ohio corn crib cage.
 He was not used to sun or dirt, so he had to adjust slowly to life in a natural habitat.
 In order to coax him out, food trails were used to lead him into the bear habitat.